 Researchers have ruled out cell phones as a potential cause of bee decline.
 The idea that cell phones may contribute to colony losses originated with a study done in the EU in 2010.
 It suggested that radiation from the towers altered the electromagnetic field of the earth and, in turn, the bee’s homing ability.
 There is no real evidence that honeybees rely on the electromagnetic field to navigate, and many apiaries that are still experiencing losses are in rural areas where cell phone service is spotty or absent.

 Our information is sourced from the USDA's annual reports on honeybee health, USDA's most recent information on the productivity and estimated pollination effectiveness of bees, and from recent peer-reviewed publications.

-Emily Erickson, graduate student of Entomology at UC Davis, helped research and write this post.
+Emily Erickson, graduate student of Entomology at Penn State helped research and write this post.